 Inserts or strap-on?

 As with all armour, knee protection is available in insert of strap-on options.
-With the latter being available as a sock style pull-over or a motocross/track style strap on guard.
+The latter is available as a sock-style pull-over or a motocross/track-style strap-on guard.

 Inserts